 A special edition of the Nautical Nights overnight program!
 Girls and their dolls will spend a night on the battleship and learn about life on the World War II homefront through Molly McIntire, An American Girl. her books inspire the evening's activities.
 Guest will enjoy overnight accommodations, evening snack, full breakfast and a host of educational activities showcasing life on the homefront during the war.
 Reservations are required and can be made by calling 508-678-1100 ext.
 101/102.

-75 Years ago, the USS MASSACHUSETTS was officially commission into the US Navy.
-Celebrate this historic occasion with a day of activities, including designing your own commissioning pennant.
-10:00am-4:00pm.
+275 Years ago, the USS MASSACHUSETTS was officially commission into the US Navy.